ishendrarai/SwiftChat.AI/README.md

 ### 4.3 Emotion-Based Smart Search

 #### Overview
-This is EmotiSocial's most differentiated feature.
+This is SwiftChat's most differentiated feature.
 Rather than requiring users to know the right hashtag or keyword, the emotion search engine accepts **free-text emotional expressions** and maps them to relevant content using a multi-model NLP pipeline.

 #### Internal Mechanism